apache/flink/docs/content.zh/docs/deployment/cli.md

 ```
 This is useful if your program dropped an operator that was part of the savepoint.

+You can also select the [restore mode]({{< ref "docs/ops/state/savepoints" >}}#restore-mode)
+which should be used for the savepoint.
+The mode controls who takes ownership of the files of
+the specified savepoint.

 {{< top >}}

 ## CLI Actions